 In cases where both parties to the marriage had reasonable reason to believe that the marriage was valid then the property is classified as quasi-marital property and a Property Order may be made.
 Only one party needs to be present in a divorce proceeding however, to be granted an annulment both parties must appear in Court.

 How do I get a marriage annulled in Australia?

-The respondent can contest the annulment by filing a Response to Initiating form, with an affidavit outlining reasons why the annulment should not proceed.
+The respondent can contest the annulment of marriage by filing a Response to Initiating form, with an affidavit outlining reasons why the annulment should not proceed.

-The annulment hearing, which is the legal procedure for annulling a marriage, will be set 42 days after the papers are served if the respondent is present in Australia or 56 days later if they are overseas.
+The annulment hearing date, which is the legal procedure for annulling a marriage, will be set 42 days after the papers are served if the respondent is present in Australia or 56 days later if they are overseas.

 How long before I can get an annulment?

 Unlike applying for a Divorce Order, you do not have to be separated for at least 12 months before making the application.

 You can use an Initiating Application Form to apply for an annulment.
 It does not matter how long you were married or how long you have been separated.

 When you lodge the Initiating Application Form you will need to pay a filing fee.